apollo-lang/apollo/doc/lrm.md

 Control Flow
 ------------

-Conditionals are statements that perform different computations depending on whether a programmer-specified boolean condition evaluates to `True` or `False` in a sequence of such conditions.

 A conditional expression is a series of one or more `case` statements, followed by an `otherwise` statement.
 A case statement must be followed by a single parenthesis-enclosed expression that must evaluate to a `Bool`.
 The first